-Daily schedules are designed to combine lecture time with group projects and hands-on activities.
+Daily schedules are designed to combine lecture time with group activities.
 The schedules provide participants with both intense work periods as well as downtime to explore the area around the institute.
 Detailed schedules for each summer institute can be found at LearningAndTheBrain.com.